mgiuffrida/docs/app/1.0/docs/devguide/data-system.md

 interest in any changes to the `users` array or its subproperties.

 Wildcard paths are only used in observers, computed properties and computed bindings.
-You can't use a wildcard path in a data binding.
+You can't use a wildcard path in a non-computed data binding.

 #### Array mutation paths